From Navigation to Refinement: Revealing the Two-Stage Nature of Flow-based Diffusion Models through Oracle Velocity: Discussion

 \subsection{Improving Navigation Capability}

-Our findings indicate that the navigation performance under the FM/CFM objective remains largely unchanged even when model capacity is scaled.
-This suggests an inherent limitation in the near-prior regime and points to two possible explanations: 1) the prediction task in this early stage may be intrinsically trivial, causing models of different capacities to converge to similar solutions; 2) the supervision in this regime is too weak to benefit from larger model capacity, suggesting that extra guidance may be required.
-In addition, standard metrics like gFID provide little insight into intermediate prediction quality, which highlights the need for new measures that assess navigated layout fidelity and better capture model behaviors in the early stage.
+Our findings indicate that the navigation performance under the FM/CFM objective remains largely unchanged after scaling model capacity and training compute.
+This reveals an inherent limitation in the near-prior regime: either the prediction task itself is trivial and all models saturate, or the per-sample CFM target provides insufficient supervision for larger models to benefit.
+Moreover, standard metrics like generation FID~\cite{heusel2017fid} provide little insight into intermediate prediction quality, underscoring the need for new measures that better capture layout fidelity in the early stage.